-As a rewards program member, you can expect to receive high-value baby formula coupons from the manufacturer, but it may not be enough to get discounts on every can of formula you buy.
+As a rewards program member, you can expect to receive high-value baby formula coupons from the manufacturer, but it may not be enough to get discounts on every can you buy.

 Call the company and ask if you can have a few extra coupons to help you continue buying their brand.